baselslh/Image_Processing/README.md

 - Also, let the user to decide a threshold value T.
 - Apply region growing algorithm to find the region of each seed point.
 - Display the original image and highlight the detected regions on it.

+## 4. Task 4
+- Use any CNN trained for MNIST handwritten digit classification (that classify between the digits from 0 to 9).
+- After training the model, evaluate it using the testing data and get the predicted class of the testing image samples.
+- By comparing the predicted class labels with the actual class labels (Ground Truth), build the Confusion Matrix of the ten classes (digits from 0 to 9).
+- For each class (digit):
+  - Calculate the precision, recall, F1 score.

+## 5. Project
+- Facial Expression Recognition (FER)